Stop Dust Mites From Causing Allergic Reactions

+Adult dust mites are very small in size, typically less than 0.5 mm long.
+Their body colour ranges from mostly white to a light tan colour.
 As their name suggests, dust mites live and reproduce in areas where there are large amounts of dust.
-They are one of typical pests found wherever there are humans.
-They also have a very important role in our lives as they eat some of our organic waste products such as shed human skin, and hair cells.
-Each person sheds around 1.5 grams of skins which equals to 0.3 – 0.45 kg each year.
+They are a common typical pest found wherever there are humans.
+They also have a very important role in our lives as they eat some of our organic waste products such as human skin and hair cells.
+Each person sheds around 1.5 grams of skins which equals to 0.3 kg to 0.45 kg each year.
 This amount of organic waste is more than enough to feed millions of dust mites.

 Dust mites can survive almost every climate, from higher altitudes to indoor environments especially in bedrooms and kitchen areas.
 They thrive in mattresses, carpets, cushions, draperies, pillows, bedding and under furniture.
 Their number can be pretty high and range at around 190 mites per 1 gram of dust.
 Dust mites can survive even in dry climates and reproduce in bedding because of the moisture generated by humans during all night of breathing and perspiring.
 Dust mites reproduce throughout the year and seasonal changes in their population can be hard to detect.